ashfurrow/blog/source/blog/2012-01-18-a-look-at-chupa-the-mobile-developers-resource.markdown

 date: 2012-01-18 00:00
 ---

 I got an (unsolicited) email from [Chupa](http://www.chupamobile.com/products/details/277/Get+more+AppStore+ratings+with+recurring+UIAlert/) this morning asking to participate in their competition to win ten grand.
 Doesn't sound like a scam at all does it?
-Boy was I surprised...<!--more-->Basically, you write different libraries and sell them on their site.
+Boy was I surprised...

+Basically, you write different libraries and sell them on their site.
 I assume they get a cut somehow.
 Not a _bad_&nbsp;idea, but kind of a crooked one when you look at what's available.
 After 30 seconds of browsing the iOS library, I found [this gem](http://www.chupamobile.com/products/details/277/Get+more+AppStore+ratings+with+recurring+UIAlert/):

  ![](/img/import/blog/2012/01/a-look-at-chupa/97F3741FD4134E4191D8A98C56EF94A1.jpg)